 - The project start date

-- The name or description of each project tasks
+- The name or description of each project task

 - Resources assigned to each task

-- A start date and an end date for every task
+- A start and end date for every task

 - The duration (length) of every task